Generic Drug User Fee Amendments

 In some circumstances, ANDA applicants choose to serially submit complete ANDAs in anticipation of a patent being listed for a reference listed drug (RLD) that is protected by new chemical entity (NCE) exclusivity and has no other patents listed.
 This is done because the ANDA cannot be submitted until the final year of the five-year exclusivity period, and then only if the submitter is challenging the patent.
 A single payment for multiple submissions of the same ANDA is required.

-Applicants who choose to serially submit complete ANDAs in anticipation of a patent being listed for a RLD that is protected by NCE exclusivity and has no other patents listed should refrain from remitting their application filing fee until such time as the applicant is instructed by OGD that it has a valid application.
+Applicants who choose to serially submit complete ANDAs in anticipation of a patent being listed for a RLD that is protected by NCE exclusivity and has no other patents listed should refrain from remitting their application filing fee until such time as the applicant is instructed by Office of Generic Drugs (OGD) that it has a valid application.
 Once a patent has been listed and an application can therefore be received for review by OGD, an applicant will have 20 days in which to pay its user fee.

 - Generic drug applicant program fee;